 Sew front to back

-- Re-thread the machine with regular thread in the top and bobbin.
+- Re-Thread the machine with regular Thread in the top and Bobbin.
 Using a ½” Seam allowance, stitch front to back, following the edge of the Lining as your Seam allowance guid.
 Leave an approximate 3″ opening along one long side.
-Remember to go slowly around the corners to maintain an even curve and to lock your seam at either side of the opening.
+Remember to go slowly around the corners to maintain an even curve and to lock your Seam at either side of the opening.

 - This extra width allows the ribbons to turn under completely to mask the opening.

 NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Smooth Curves.

-- Turn right side out through the opening.
+- Turn Right side out through the opening.
 Gently push out and round the corners; a long, blunt tool, like a chopstick, knitting Needle or point turner works well.